-FAQ: Volunteering on the Psychedelic Hotline
+FAQ: Volunteering on the Psychedelic Support Line

 Here we share the most frequently asked questions about the volunteer experience.
 Please read these questions before you email us!

-In our Hotline FAQ, here.
+In our FAQ, here.

 • You agree to complete our training, which is discussed in detail below.